Quenched disorder and the BCS-BEC crossover in the Hubbard model: Conclusion

 \section{Conclusion}

-In this work, we developed a systematic and controlled theoretical framework to study the effects of weak quenched disorder on the BCS-BEC crossover within the Hubbard model.
+In this work, we developed a systematic and controlled theoretical approach to study the effects of weak quenched disorder on the BCS-BEC crossover within the Hubbard model.
 Using a functional-integral formalism, we derived the thermodynamic potential up to second order in both the disorder potential and pairing fluctuations, allowing us to obtain self-consistent analytic expressions for key zero-temperature properties, including the number equation, condensate fraction, superfluid fraction and sound speed.
-A crucial validation of our approach lies in its ability to analytically recover the well-known continuum limits of weakly interacting bosons in the dilute BEC limit~\cite{huang92, giorgini94, lopatin02, cappellaro19, orso07}.
+A crucial validation of our approach lies in its ability to analytically recover the well-known continuum limits of weakly-interacting bosons in the dilute BEC limit~\cite{huang92, giorgini94, lopatin02, cappellaro19, orso07}.
 In this limit, we find that weak disorder, by breaking translational symmetry, depletes the superfluid fraction more strongly than the condensate fraction and increases the sound velocity due to an overcompensation of the static compressibility.
-These results provide a unified and robust theoretical framework for describing the BCS-BEC crossover in disordered lattice systems.
+These results provide a unified and robust theoretical approach for describing the BCS-BEC crossover in disordered lattice systems.

 Looking ahead, our formalism provides a solid basis for several important extensions.
-In particular, extending this approach to finite temperatures would enable direct comparison with experiments on ultracold atomic gases and provide new insights into the behavior of disordered superconductors.
-Moreover, the framework can be naturally generalized to more complex systems, such as multiband Hubbard models, offering a powerful route to investigate the interplay between disorder and quantum-geometric effects, including the superfluid weight, in strongly correlated materials~\cite{torma22, yu24, jiang25, lau22, chan25, bouzerar25}.
+In particular, extending this approach to finite temperatures would enable direct comparison with experiments on ultracold atomic gases and provide new insights into the behavior of disordered superconductors~\cite{iskin25e}.
+The present results capture the leading-order disorder corrections valid in the weak-disorder limit, while the regime of stronger disorder, where localization or non-Gaussian effects become relevant, remains an interesting direction for future work.
+Moreover, the approach can be naturally generalized to more complex systems, such as multiband Hubbard models, offering a powerful route to investigate the interplay between disorder and quantum-geometric effects, including the superfluid weight, in strongly-correlated materials~\cite{torma22, yu24, jiang25, lau22, chan25, bouzerar25}.
 The latter direction will be the focus of our planned follow-up work.